Justinator/laforce/README.md

-# laforce
+# RPI
-Custom WordPress theme for LaForce
+WordPress website for RPI